-It’s important to bear in mind that the GDPR will apply to any business that processes the personal data of EU citizens which means that it could also apply to companies based outside of the EU.
+It’s important to bear in mind that the GDPR applies to any business established in the EU and may apply to companies based outside of the EU that process the personal data of EU citizens in certain circumstances.
 See the GDPR checklist below for information on what ‘personal data’ includes.

-The government has confirmed that Brexit will not affect the GDPR start date, or its immediate running.
+The government has confirmed that Brexit will not affect GDPR, or its immediate running.
 It’s also confirmed that post-Brexit, the UK’s own law (or a newly-proposed Data Protection Act) will directly mirror the GDPR.

 Businesses whose activities involve ‘regular or systematic’ monitoring of data subjects on a large scale (in other words processing extensive personal information), or which involve processing large volumes of ‘special category data’ must employ a Data Protection Officer (DPO).
 Their role will be to ensure the company complies with the obligations under the GDPR.
 They’ll also be the contact for any data protection queries

 The GDPR may apply to any business that processes the personal data of EU citizens, including those with fewer than 250 employees (contrary to common misunderstanding).